 Unlike legal custody, visitation does not give a parent the right to make major decisions about the child’s well-being, including education or medical care matters.
 A parent must have either sole or shared legal custody in order to make those decisions.

-Unlike physical custody, a child will not live with a parent who has visitation rights.
-However, the child may be able to have overnight, weekend, or even longer visits with the parent, depending on what the court decides.
+Unlike physical custody, a child will not live long-term with a parent who has visitation rights.
+However, the child may be able to have overnight, weekend, or even longer visits with the parent, depending on what the judge decides.